agileurbanite/formly-forms/README.md

-# Polymorphic Forms with Formly
+# How to make forms suck less with Formly

 Angular Formly is a great library to create dynamic forms within the Angular Framework.
 It has a host of features that can be found at: http://angular-formly.com/#/